BurnGames/mc-loader.js/README.md

 - An object containing names and ids of all the items/blocks
 - Allow getting all of the chunks currently loaded in a world
 - Saving
+- nodeunit tests (will we need to supply a MC world folder for this?)